 On April 3, 2013, the Board, including a majority of the Independent Directors, approved an investment advisory agreement (the "Original Investment Advisory Agreement") between the Company and the Adviser in accordance with, and on the basis of an evaluation satisfactory to such Directors as required by, Section 15(c) of the 1940 Act.
-The Original Investment Advisory Agreement was amended on September 15, 2017 (as amended, the "Investment Advisory Agreement") after the approval of the Board, including a majority of the Independent Directors, at an in-person meeting of the Board held on May 30, 2017 and the approval of the Company's stockholders at a special meeting of stockholders held on September 15, 2017.
-The Investment Advisory Agreement was amended, among other things, to (i) reduce the incentive fee payable by the Company to the Adviser from an annual rate of 20% to an annual rate of 17.5%, (ii) delete the incentive fee payment deferral test described below, and (iii) include in the pre-incentive fee net investment Advisory Agreement is two years from September 15, 2017 and, unless terminated earlier, the Investment Advisory Agreement will renew automatically for successive annual periods, provided that such continuance is specifically approved at least annually by the vote of the Board and by the vote of a majority of the Independent Directors.
-The Investment Advisory Agreement will automatically terminate in the event of an assignment and may be terminated by either party without penalty upon at least 60 days' written notice to the other party.
-Subject to the overall supervision of the Board, the Adviser provides investment advisory services to the Company.
-For providing these services, the Adviser receives fees from the Company consisting of two components-a base management fee and an incentive fee.
+The Original Investment Advisory Agreement was amended on September 15, 2017 (as amended, the "First Amended and Restated Investment Advisory Agreement") after the approval of the Board, including a majority of the Independent Directors, at an in-person meeting of the Board held on May 30, 2017 and the approval of the Company's stockholders at a special meeting of stockholders held on September 15, 2017.
+On August 6, 2018, the First Amended and Restated Investment Advisory Agreement was further amended (as amended, the "Investment Advisory Agreement") after the approval of the Board.
+On May 6, 2019, the Company's Board of Directors, including a majority of the Independent Directors, approved at an in-person meeting the continuance of the Investment Advisory Agreement for a one year period.

-Effective September 15, 2017, the base management fee is calculated and payable quarterly in arrears at an annual rate of 1.50% of the average value of the gross assets at the end of the two most recently completed fiscal quarters, except for the first quarter following the IPO, in which case the base management fee is calculated based on the Company's gross assets as of the end of such fiscal quarter.
-In each case, the base management fee will be appropriately adjusted for any share issuances or repurchases during such fiscal quarter and the base management fees for any partial month or quarter will be pro-rated.
-The Company's gross assets exclude any cash and cash equivalents and include assets acquired through the incurrence of debt from use of the TCG BDC SPV LLC credit facility, the Company's senior secured revolving credit facility and the notes offered in the Debt Securitization.
-For purposes of this calculation, cash and cash equivalents include any temporary investments in cash-equivalents, U.S. government securities and other high quality investment grade debt investments that mature in 12 months or less from the date of investment.
+Effective September 15, 2017, the base management fee has been calculated and payable quarterly in arrears at an annual rate of 1.50% of the average value of the gross assets at the end of the two most recently completed fiscal quarters; provided, however, effective July 1, 2018, the base management fee has been calculated at an annual rate of 1.00% of the average value of the gross assets as of the end of the two most recently completed calendar quarters that exceeds the product of (A) 200% and (B) the average value of the Company's NAV at the end of the two most recently completed calendar quarters.
+The base management fee will be appropriately adjusted for any share issuances or repurchases during such fiscal quarter and the base management fees for any partial month or quarter was pro-rated.
+The Company's gross assets exclude any cash and cash equivalents and include assets acquired through the use of leverage.